lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 In the Lightly Webapp head to the `Embedding` view and choose the UMAP embeddings.
 It is clearly visible, that there is one distinct cluster.
 Inspecting it shows that these images are mostly showing very cloudy weather.
-When clicking on some of the images, the detail view reveals that they have very similar neighbour images.

 ![Embedding view of the dataset.](images/jungfrau_embedding_view.png)